Zlatko Saračević

 Zlatan "Zlatko" Saračević (5 July 1961 – 21 February 2021) was a Croatian professional handball player and coach who competed in the 1988 Summer Olympics for Yugoslavia and in the 1996 Summer Olympics for Croatia.

 From the 2015 to 2017 World Championship he was a commentator on RTL Televizija together with Filip Brkić.

 Following the domestic league match between RK Podravka, of which he was coach, and RK Lokomotiva, Saračević suffered a cardiac arrest and died in Koprivnica on 21 February 2021.
 He was 59.

 Playing career

 Saračević was born in Banja Luka, present-day Bosnia and Herzegovina.

-Product of the prolific youth academy RK Borac Banja Luka, he was one of the greater Yugoslav players of the early 1980s, whose junior team won the world junior championship, defeating the then invincible Soviet Union in the final.
+Product of the youth academy RK Borac Banja Luka, he was one of the Yugoslav players of the early 1980s, whose junior team won the world junior championship, defeating the then invincible Soviet Union in the final.
 With the senior Yugoslavia national team he would win the 1986 World Championship.

 In 1988 he was part of the Yugoslav team which won the bronze medal.
 He played all six matches and scored nine goals.